DCalhas/feedback_segmentation/README.md

 ```
 pip install git+https://github.com/DCalhas/feedback_segmentation.git
 ```

+You can also install everything manually and develop from this code.
 Run the config.sh script to create an environment with all the packages that are necessary:

 ```
 bash setup/config.sh <ENVNAME>